 - Salt & pepper

 If you’re looking to do this quick and forget about reading the rest of my tortuous ramblings, finely dice the tomatoes, onion, garlic, peppers, and cilantro.
+Salt to taste and add a dash of pepper and olive oil.
 Squeeze the lime/limes over the top.
-Salts to taste and add a dash of pepper.
 You can eat immediately, but it’s beneficial to cool it and let it sit for a few hours/overnight.

 Read on for my various tidbits of wisdom!

 Tip #1: I’ve been using these almost exclusively for my salsa since I discovered them.
 They’re extremely consistent regardless of the weather as they’re grown in greenhouses.
 From what I can tell, they should be readily available in most places (in the US, at least).